-Here's how your child can earn badges at home
+Here's how your child can earn interest badges

 Your child can pick an interest, complete activities and earn a new badge - all from home!

-Support your child to explore a new interest, build their independence and earn badges from home.
+Support your child to explore a new interest, build their independence and earn badges from home or with their unit.

 They inspire girls to build on their independence, try activities they've never thought of before or dive deeper into a passion they love.